Are you planning on launching a new logo soon? Then, Instagram is the perfect platform to do so!

 A successful announcement on social media can help solidify your position in the market and connect with customers on a deeper level.
 But before you start sharing those pretty pictures, there are a few things you should keep in mind.

-Here are ten tips for preparing for your upcoming rebrand campaign on Instagram and other social media profiles:
+Here are ten tips for preparing for your upcoming rebrand campaign on Instagram and other social media profiles (plus some cool logo ideas):

 When it comes to launching your logo on Instagram, timing is key.
 You want to make sure that you launch when your audience is most active on the platform.